jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-near.md

 ```

 For more information on configurating and
-bootstrapping a small cluster of VMware GemFire servers using Spring
+bootstrapping a small cluster of [vmware-gemfire-name] servers using Spring
 Boot, see <a
 href="../index.html#geode-cluster-configuration-bootstrapping">Running
-an VMware GemFire cluster using Spring Boot</a>.
+an [vmware-gemfire-name] cluster using Spring Boot</a>.

 ### Client-side Configuration

-Next, we will create and start 2 instances of our Spring Boot, VMware
-GemFire `ClientCache` application, which will use the *Look-Aside
+Next, we will create and start 2 instances of our Spring Boot, [vmware-gemfire-name] `ClientCache` application, which will use the *Look-Aside
 Caching* pattern enhanced with_Near Caching\_.

 We start with the `@SpringBootApplication` main class:

-SpringBootApplication for Geode `ClientCache`
+SpringBootApplication for [vmware-gemfire-short-name] `ClientCache`

 ``` highlight
 @SpringBootApplication